-Kimberly Romero was born Lancaster, California, eventually settling in Hesperia, California where she received her high school diploma at Hesperia High School.
-At a young age, she enjoyed playing sports, especially baseball and basketball.
-She was an avid roller-skater, where she competed against various cities throughout Southern California.
+Kimberly Romero was born and raised in Southern California.
+She has enjoyed playing sports since she was young.
+She was an competetive speed skater where she competed against various cities throughout Southern California.
 Her favorite NFL team is the Dallas Cowboys!
 She has worked with youth since high school and was the director of the AWANA youth program at her home church.
-Her and her husband moved from California to Albuquerque, New Mexico in 1997 as part of her husband’s job transfer from Intel.
-They have two children together, both of which have been in bilingual education since early elementary.
-Due to C.I.S.’s Bio Medical program, their daughter graduated from C.I.S. and received her B.S.N. in nursing from the University of New Mexico.
+Her and her husband moved to Albuquerque in 1997.
+They have two children together, both of whom have been in bilingual education since early elementary.
+Due to C.I.S.’s well established Bilingual and Bio Medical program, their daughter graduated from C.I.S. and received her B.S.N. in nursing from the University of New Mexico.
 Their son will be graduating from C.I.S. in 2023 and will be attending APS Transition.
-Mrs. Romero received two Bachelor’s degrees in Elementary Education and Special Education, Cum Laude, from Highlands University, Rio Rancho, New Mexico and her Masters Degrees with a focus on Autism Spectrum Disorder (A.S.D.), and is a level III instructor with endorsements in TESOL, Reading, Social Studies and Language Arts.
+Mrs. Romero received her Masters Degrees in general education and special education, with a focus in Autism Spectrum Disorder (A.S.D.), and is a level III instructor with endorsements in TESOL, Reading, Social Studies and Language Arts.
 She has been an active volunteer, coach, and coordinator with Special Olympics Rio Rancho since 2015.
-She enjoys being with family and friends, working with special needs individuals, and is a Coordinator for Special Olympics Rio Rancho.
+She enjoys being with family and friends, working with special needs individuals, and Special Olympics.

-Prior to Corrales International School, Mrs. Romero substitute taught for Bernalillo Public Schools where she received her certification in G.L.A.D.
+Prior to Corrales International School, Mrs. Romero taught for Bernalillo Public Schools where she received her certification in G.L.A.D.
 (Guided Language Acquisition Design).
-During this time, she also worked to with Cien Aguas International to help facilitate their opening of the school, their first lottery and was a Governing Council board as a voting member.
-Mrs. Romero joined Corrales International school in 2010 as a substitute teacher while finishing her Bachelor’s degrees in special education and general education.
-In 2012, she continued with Corrales International as a Special Education Teacher and Coach for the CIS Girls Basketball/Volleyball teams.
-In 2014, she continued with C.I.S. as the Special Education Director and Athletic Director to present day.
+During this time, she also worked with Cien Aguas International to help facilitate their opening of the school, their first lottery and was a Governing Council board voting member.
+Mrs. Romero joined Corrales International school in 2010.

 Favorite quotes: “The best way to predict your future is to create it.”–Abraham Lincoln